RobinKing-GH/CalculateAdiabaticEquilibriumTemperature-Composition/README.md

 # CalculateAdiabaticEquilibriumTemperature-Composition
 In python language, the adiabatic equilibrium temperature and composition of hydrocarbon components are calculated by the principle of minimum Gibbs free energy.
+The equilibrium temperature of adiabatic process is calculated interatively by dichotomy.
+Then the minimum Gibbs free energy principle is used to calculte its equilibrium composition.
+The current suppoeted components inculde: H2, CH4, CO, CO2, O2, H2O, N2, C2H2, C2H4, C2H6, C3H8, C6H6, C10H8, soot and O2.
+The thermodynamic parameters of related components are expressed by NASA7 format polynomial.